British wildwood: Atlantic wildwood

 During the Atlantic period, the climate became persistently warmer, wetter and more stable, and the development of British native woodland culminated in the invasion of new broadleaved species from Southern Europe such as small-leaved lime.
 Small-leaved lime arrived in Britain around 5500 – 3000 BC, and eventually spread to form extensive areas of continuous limewood in the English lowlands, reaching a maximum during the Holocene climatic optimum.
 Under the moister conditions, alder also thrived in the wetter condition and became increasingly common and widespread on the fringes of lakes and peat bogs.

 Since the beginning of this long Atlantic period of apparent climate stability, there was a progressive rise in sea level that eventually cut off Ireland, then Britain, from the European continent.
 As a result, the newly formed English Channel, Irish Sea, and North Sea presented barriers to the invasion of further species, allowed a closed succession to take its course over several thousand years.

 With Britain's geographical isolation from the continent, the landscape developed into a patchwork of five broad wildwood provinces determined largely by local geography.
 These provinces were (1) pine in the eastern Scottish Highlands; (2) birch in the western Scottish Highlands; (3) oak-hazel in southern Scotland, northern England, most of Wales, and parts of Ireland; (4) hazel-elm across most of Ireland and southwest Wales; and (5) lime in lowland England.
 Lime, elm, and oak were the commonest wildwood trees of the Atlantic period, whilst Scots pine became increasingly rare, being restricted to the Scottish Highlands and dominating nowhere.
 The wildwood provinces were not strictly subdivided, since they would have included small numbers of trees that were more common in other provinces.

-The division of the prehistoric British wildwood into several distinct provinces, each with their own unique tree assemblage, contrasts with the popular view that the natural climax vegetation would have been dominated by oak.
+The division of the prehistoric British wildwood into several distinct provinces, each with their own unique tree assemblage, contrasts with the popular view that the natural climax community would have been dominated by oak.
 Although oak was widespread in Britain during the Atlantic period and would have been present in the various wildwoods, it would rarely have been the dominant tree.